nickrtorres/cecs342-lab/00/fe.md

 NB: You can run the program by typing `dotnet run` in a shell.

-## Additional references and other cool stuff
+## Final remarks, additional resources, and other cool stuff

+@TODO

 - See for yourself!
 Rust's original compiler was written in OCaml and follows a similar form described above. https://github.com/rust-lang/rust/tree/ef75860a0a72f79f97216f8aaa5b388d98da6480/src/boot/fe